Rembrandt (crater): Geology

 Rembrandt is the second largest impact basin (crater) on Mercury after Caloris.
 Its outer boundary, which is called crater rim, is defined by a ring of inward facing scarps and massifs.
 The diameter of this ring is 715 km— half the diameter of Caloris.
 The basin is surrounded by blocky impact deposits made from material excavated at depth.
 The ejecta are mainly observed to the north and northeast from the basin.
 The interior of Rembrandt includes two terrain types: hummocky terrain and smooth plains.
 The former occupies a part of the basin's floor near its northern margin forming an incomplete ring about 130 km wide.
 The latter fill much of the interior of Rembrandt.
 These two plain types are separated from each other by a ring of massifs, which is about 450 km in diameter.
 This boundary may correspond to the outer edge of the transient cavity created by the impact, which later collapsed.

 The smooth plains filling the inner part of Rembrandt are interpreted to be of the volcanic origin.
 They are probably similar to the lunar maria, although they are lighter than the surrounding plains, which is the opposite of what is observed on the Moon.
 The smooth plains are intersected by a system of wrinkle-ridges and troughs, named Borobudur Fossae, both having radial or concentric shapes.
-The concentric ridges form a nearly complete ring with the diameter of about 375 km.
+The concentric ridges form a nearly complete ring with a diameter of about 375 km.
 The radial wrinkle ridges and troughs occur mainly inside this ring.
-Both radial and concentric ridges have the width between 1 and 10 km and can be as long as 180 km.
+Both radial and concentric ridges have widths between 1 and 10 km and can be as long as 180 km.
 The troughs are generally younger than the ridges, because they cut the latter.
 The width of the troughs varies from 1 to 3 km.
 Some radial troughs closely follow wrinkle ridges forming a unique wheel spoke pattern.
 Troughs are interpreted to be extensional features—grabens, while wrinkle ridges are contractional.

 Rembrandt basin is cross-cut by a large lobate scarp running from the southwest to the north, named Enterprise Rupes.
 It is about 600 km long and belongs to the global system of scarps, which covers the entire surface of Mercury.
 These features are thought to have resulted from the global contraction of the planet as its interior cooled.
 The scarp is the youngest tectonic feature observed in this region, because it cuts all other units including smooth plains.

 Both the rim and interior of Rembrandt are covered by numerous impact craters, including Bellini, a 45 km-wide crater near Rembrandt's centre.
 Karsh and Castiglione craters lie on the rim.
 A bright area called Zmija Facula lies within an unnamed crater in southeastern Rembrandt.
 The central smooth plains embay and partially flood many of these craters suggesting that the plains resulted from the prolonged effusive volcanic activity.
 Those impact craters, which formed after the end of volcanism, indicate that in the center of Rembrandt lava, layers can be as thick as 2 km.